ParallelTask/dinoloop/README.md

 Want to file a bug, contribute some code, or improve documentation?
 Excellent!
 Read up on our [CONTRIBUTING.md](https://github.com/ParallelTask/dinoloop/blob/master/CONTRIBUTING.md)

 Join the dinoloop general discussion on [Gitter](https://gitter.im/dinoloop/Lobby).

-## Releases
-This project is still undergoing breaking API changes.
-Stable release `v1.0.0` is planned to release soon.